DC801/BM-Badge/SD_Card/MAGE/docs_sources/MGE_obsidian_vault/Actions/Actions.md

 ## Check Entity Properties

-These actions check whether one of an entity's properties matches a specific state.
+These actions check whether one of an [[entities|entity]]'s [[entity properties|properties]] matches a specific state.
 If the condition is met (or not met), then the script will jump: either to a specific point in the same script or the top of an entirely different script.

 You can use [[%SELF%]] to target the entity running the script and [[%PLAYER%]] to target the player entity.
 Otherwise, you must use the entity's given name (its name in Tiled).